Raised Bed Vegetable Garden

 Ideally a raised bed garden should be no more than four feet wide.

-Any length is fine.
+Any length is fine that works in your location is fine.

-Step 2.
-Use string and stakes to create outline of garden edges.
-Four feet is the recommended maximum width for the garden soil.
 It is not necessary to include the border material in the four foot measurement, if you use wider material such as bricks or stones that you can sit on while working in your garden.

-Step 3.
-Build the edges for your raised bed garden with either wood, bricks, or decorative stones.
-Do not use pressure treated wood in your garden, as the chemicals can leach into the soil and also your vegetables!
 Cover the ground in the bottom of your garden with landscape fabric or a thick layer of newspapers.
 (This will help keep weeds from growing up through your garden from below.)

 Step 4.
 Fill your garden with garden soil mixture to about 3 inches below the top of your edging material.